Last updated: September 13, 2023

 How long does Adobe retain my information?

-When you register for an account and create an Adobe ID, we process and keep most personal information we have about you for as long as you are an active user of our Services and Software.
-When you close your account, we begin deleting certain personal information that we no longer have a business reason to retain, such as your hashed password and your tokenized payment account data.
-However, we typically retain personal information related to our contract and business transactions with you for ten years after your last interaction with us.
+When you register for an account and create an Adobe ID, we process and keep most personal information we process on your behalf for as long as you are an active user of our Services and Software.
+We delete certain personal information we collect about you when we no longer have a business reason to retain it.
+Additionally, there is some personal information we need to retain even after you close your account to comply with business and legal requirements, such as personal information related to our contract and business transactions with you, which we retain for ten years after your last interaction with us.